Gerald R. Ford International Airport: Planned development

 In late August 2019, the airport made an announcement about its next focus, Project Elevate.
 This phase of airport development, consisting of three major projects, includes a $90 million expansion and extension of Concourse A to encompass 8 more gates, a $50 million relocation and construction of a new air traffic control tower as well as a $25 million federal inspection station to facilitate departures and arrivals of direct international flights.
+As part of the concourse A expansion, some of the new tenants open including only one of two Freddy's that serve breakfast and a Priority Pass club lounge.